Etiquette and Customs in Iran

 Etiquette and Customs in Iran that you should know about them.
 Iranians have many beautiful customs and traditions.
 They are close to extended family members, and they have great respect for the elderly and are very hospitable to foreigners.
 These traits remain highly visible parts of Iranian etiquette.
 The most important things in Iranian culture are:

 The core concept in Persian culture is called Tarof (or taarof).
-It is based upon acknowledgement of other people.
+It is based upon acknowledgment of other people.
 It shows humbleness and respectfulness.
 For example, it is always polite to let others through a door before you, or say “No, after you.”
-The word to use in this scenario is ‘shoma befarmayeen’ (please go ahead).
+The word to use in this scenario is ‘Shoma befarmayeen’ (please go ahead).

 Another situation in which you can come across this phenomenon is while paying at a restaurant.
 Everyone in the group will offer to pay the bill.
 The appropriate word here to use is ‘nemishe’ (not possible), and of course, denying offered food and saying, “Oh, no thank you.” (in Persian: na merci) when you really do want some is customary.
 Most likely they will insist a second time and that time you should act humbly and accept their offering.